TheDeterminator/Selection-Sort-JS/README.md

 # Selection-Sort-JS
-Am implementation of Selection Sort in ES6 runs in O(n^2) highly inefficient but the most basic of sorting algorithms
+Am implementation of Selection Sort in ES6.
+Runs in O(n^2).
+Highly inefficient but the most basic of sorting algorithms